decentrio/gateway/README.md

     blocks: [1000, 2000]
   - ...

-# Custom ports for the gateway.
+# Gateway's custom port
-# Setting a port to 0 disables the corresponding service.
+# If a port is set to 0, the service of that port won't start.
 port:
     rpc: 26657
     api: 0  # Disable API service